 You should have no problem finding fantastic shopping destinations in Arch City.
 In fact, it's has been ranked in the top 5 best cities to shop in by Forbes.
 If you love the mall shopping experience, then you'll fall hard for the Easton Town Center.
 This huge shopping center features many national chains that range from luxury brands to moderately priced brands.
 Fashionistas can hit up Polaris Fashion Place, a two level mall with an outdoor shopping area that contains many different stores, including luxury chains.
 For access to more unique mom-and-pop shops, take a look at the Short North Arts District, which boasts many quirky shops and art galleries that are perfect for browsing or spending a few dollars.

-Though the Ohio State Buckeyes are a college team, "Buckeye Fever" is highly contagious, seeping off of campus into the entire city.
+Though the Ohio State Buckeyes are a college team, "Buckeye Fever" is highly contagious, seeping off of campus into the entire metro area.
 Some might say that this city loves their college team just as much (maybe even more) than some of their professional teams.
 After all, it's not unusual to see The Ohio Stadium completely full – even just for regular games.
 Of course, that doesn't mean that the city's professional teams don't get a little love.
 Residents also enjoy supporting the the Crew (soccer), Clippers (baseball), and Blue Jackets (ice hockey).

 Looking for an escape from that confining city feel?
 Check out one of the many lush parks and have a relaxing day amongst towering trees and serene ponds.
 Schiller Park, nestled in German Village, boasts 23 acres of beautiful green space, as well as a lovely outdoor amphitheater that hosts free Shakespeare plays during the summer.
 Goodale Park is also celebrated amongst locals as the oldest park in the city.
 It also hosts Comfest, the largest art event in the area.
 If you're looking for a park with more vibrant landscaping, check out the Whetstone Park of Roses, which features flowers as rustic and graceful as its name suggests.